In Shogun Live, you can create simple, single-segment (and therefore rigid) props.

 - Place the prop in the volume.

-- In Shogun Live, in the Settings menu, click Show Preferences (or press SHIFT+P).
+- In Shogun Live, in the Settings menu, click Preferences (or press SHIFT+P).

-- In the Preferences dialog box, on the Folders for username tab, ensure that the Props folder is as required, or if not, click Browse to specify the appropriate folder.
+- In the Preferences dialog box, on the User tab, go to the Folders section and ensure that the Props folder is as required, or if not, click the button to the right of the Props line to specify the appropriate folder.

 - In the 3D Scene, select a minimum of four reconstructed markers.
 To ensure that Shogun Live places the bone logically within the prop, select (CTRL+click) the markers in the following order:

 - The first selected marker defines the origin (base) of the prop bone.

 - The second selected marker defines the end of the prop bone.

 - Any other markers can be selected in any order.